PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

         requires: prefect-azure>=0.2.8
         container: '{{ push_code.container }}'
         folder: '{{ push_code.folder }}'
+        credentials: "{{ prefect.blocks.aws-credentials.my-credentials-block }}" # if private
     ```

-=== "GCP"

-    Choose *gcs*.

-    When prompted, enter the bucket.
-TK format

-If you use a cloud storage provider with a private storage bucket/blob/container, you will need to provide credentials for a cloud account.

-If you want to configure a Secret ahead of time for use when deploying a `prefect.yaml` file do the following:

-=== "AWS"

-    TK are 1 and 2 only necessary if self-hosting? a Prefect server instance?
-In my cloud workspace they are pre-installed.

-    1. Install the relevant library with `pip install -U prefect-aws`
-    1. Register the blocks in that library with `prefect block register -m prefect_aws`
-    1. Create an aws-credentials block via code or the Prefect UI.
-In addition to the block name, most users will need to fill in the *AWS Access Key ID* and *AWS Access Key Secret* fields.
-    1. Reference the block as shown above.

-    Ensure the role has read and write permissions to access the bucket.

-=== "Azure"
+    If you don't have the relevant credentials block on the server:

     1. Install the relevant library with `pip install -U prefect-azure`
     1. Register the blocks in that library with `prefect block register -m prefect_azure`

+    Create a role with permission to ensure the role has sufficient (read and write) permissions to access the blob.

-    1. Create a  block via code or the Prefect UI and reference it as shown above.
-    1. In addition to the block name, most users will need to fill in the  and  fields.
+    Create a Azure Blob Storage Credentials block via code or the Prefect UI and reference it as shown above.
+In addition to the block name, most users will need to fill in the  and  fields.

-    Ensure the role has sufficient (read and write) permissions to access the container.

 === "GCP"

+    Choose *gcs*.

+    When prompted, enter the bucket name.

+    ```yaml
+    # push section allows you to manage if and how this project is uploaded to remote locations
+    push:
+    - prefect_gcp.deployment.steps.push_to_gcs:
+        id: push_code
+        requires: prefect-gcp>=0.4.3
+        bucket: prefect-storage-demo
+        folder: storage
+        credentials: "{{ prefect.blocks.gcpcredentials.my-credentials-block }}" # if private (is gcp-crdentials the right name?)

+    # pull section allows you to provide instructions for cloning this project in remote locations
+    pull:
+    - prefect_gcp.deployment.steps.pull_from_gcs:
+        id: pull_code
+        requires: prefect-gcp>=0.4.3
+        bucket: '{{ push_code.bucket }}'
+        folder: '{{ pull_code.folder }}'
+        credentials: "{{ prefect.blocks.gcpcredentials.my-credentials-block }}" # if private (is gcp-crdentials the right name?)
+    ```

+    If you don't have the relevant credentials block on the server:

     1. Install the relevant library with `pip install -U prefect-gcp`
     1. Register the blocks in that library with `prefect block register -m prefect_gcp`

+    Create a service account in GCP for a role with read and write permissions to access the bucket contents.

-    1. Create a GCP block via code or the Prefect UI and reference it as shown above.
+    Create a GCP block via code or the Prefect UI and reference it as shown above.
-    1. In addition to the block name, most users will need to fill in the  and  fields.
+    In addition to the block name, most users will need to fill in the  and  fields.

-    Ensure the role has read and write permissions to access the bucket.
+If you use a cloud storage provider with private storage, you will need to provide credentials as part of the deployment or for the worker running the deployment.
+Let's look at how to provide credentials for each cloud provider.

 ## Including and excluding files from storage